linearregression/scidrive-ui/README.md

 A brief tour
 ------------

-* You can upload your files to the storage by drag-and-dropping it from your local machine into the VOBox panel.
+* You can upload your files to the storage by draging-and-dropping it from your local machine into the VOBox panel.
-  For example, enter the first_container folder created on your first login and drag any file from your desktop into it.
+  For example, open the first_container folder created on your first login and drag any file from your desktop into it.
 * To download a file, double-click on it.
-* To download a folder as .tar archive, select "Download" from folder's context menu.
+* To download a folder as a .tar archive, select "Download" from the folder's context menu.
 * There is additional documentation available in Help dialog of VOBox.